Alabama church shooting kills 2, wounds 1; suspect detained - KESQ

 Alabama church shooting kills 2, wounds 1; suspect detained

-At an earlier news conference, Ware had said one person was killed and two others hospitalized.
+Bridges, who is currently in London, alluded to other recent mass shootings as she prayed that elected officials in Washington and Alabama “will see what has happened at St. Stephens and Uvalde and Buffalo and in so many other places and their hearts will be changed, minds will be opened.”

-The church’s website listed a “Boomers Potluck” for Thursday night.
-“There will be no program, simply eat and have time for fellowship,” the flyer read.
+“And that our culture will change and that our laws will change in ways that will protect all of us,” she added.

-Thursday’s shooting took place just over a month after one person was killed and five injured when a man opened fire on Taiwanese parishioners at a church in Southern California.
-It also comes nearly seven years to the day after an avowed white supremacist killed nine people during Bible study at Emanuel AME Church in Charleston, South Carolina.
+Thursday’s shooting happened just over a month after one person was killed and five injured when a man opened fire on Taiwanese parishioners at a church in Southern California.
+It comes nearly seven years to the day after an avowed white supremacist killed nine people during Bible study at Emanuel AME Church in Charleston, South Carolina.

-In Vestavia Hills, investigators remained at the scene hours past nightfall, with yellow police tape cordoning off the church complex and emergency police and fire vehicles with flashing lights blocking the route to the church.
-The FBI, U.S. Marshals Service and the Bureau of Alcohol, Firearms, Tobacco and Explosives dispatched agents to the scene.
+Agents with the FBI, U.S. Marshals Service and the Bureau of Alcohol, Firearms, Tobacco and Explosives joined investigators at the scene, which remained cordoned off Friday with yellow police tape and police vehicles with flashing lights blocking the route to the church.

 She said supportive messages were coming in from all over the U.S. and the world.
 “We need everybody out there.
 Pray, think, meditate and send love to this community because we are going to need all of it,” she said.